 There are 2 main types of medicines to help people stop drinking.

-The second is a medication to reduce any urge you may have to drink.
-The most common medications used for this are acamprosate and naltrexone.
+The second is a medicine to reduce any urge you may have to drink.
+The most common medicines used for this are acamprosate and naltrexone.

 - Carers Trust: caring for an alcoholic

 The Department of Health and Social Care recommends pregnant women and women trying to conceive should avoid drinking alcohol.